 Profound subject matter expertise (the vertical in the T-shape) combined with broad contextual, overarching know-how (the horizontal in the T-shape).
 That’s what we are talking about here.

 Your narrow positioning is an exercise in irrelevance.
 The more irrelevant you become to non-ideal prospects by turning your positioning away from them, the more relevant you become to your chosen target clients.
 But that requires courage and discipline.
 (David C. Baker)

-Ambitious consultants understand they will not stand-out and build trust by being a generalist ‘something’.
+Ambitious consultancies understand they will not stand out and build trust by being a generalist ‘something’.
 Our job as consultants is to ensure we are top of mind - the first specialist clients call when they need help.

 Publicly voicing expertise is helping consultants tremendously with positioning, focus, saying no to other work, developing the right marketing messaging & content, pricing, and financial planning, to name a few.

 However, in trying to get to such ‘publicly stated narrow expertise’ most consultants continue to struggle with:

 A couple of years ago, I enrolled for the 2nd time for ‘The Untamed’ Cape Epic 8-day stage mountain bike race in South Africa.

 It’s the ‘Paris-Dakar’ of the mountain bike sport, with the world’s elite professionals competing in the front row and about 1.000 hobby bikers behind them (always in teams of 2).
 It’s broadcasted live on TV in more than 30 countries.
 It’s every mountain bikers’ dream to get selected.